 - Study of the molecular and genetic characteristics of breeds and types of horses herds.
 An important aspect of genetic testing is to identify animals with various hereditary diseases and abnormalities that lead to a decrease in the productive qualities of farm animals.

 - Development and implementation of innovative technologies in the landscape design of green areas in towns and cities in the Far North.

 - Development of technology for year-round greenhouse vegetable and fodder production indoors and creation of frost-resistant varieties of plants;

-- The development of economic legal code of the northern settlements, constituted by special legal sections, such as Agricultural Circumpolar and Arctic Law.
+- Development of economic legal code of the northern settlements, constituted by special legal sections, such as Agricultural Circumpolar and Arctic Law.

-The main YSAA’s goal is to train a new type of specialists for the North and the Arctic, who will be able to implement high technologies, taking into account mentality, traditional way of life and cultural values of northern indigenous peoples.
+The main goal of YSAA is to train a new type of specialists for the North and the Arctic, who will be able to implement high technologies, taking into account mentality, traditional way of life and cultural values of northern indigenous peoples.

 Facts and figures